-Courses: MSDS students are required to satisfy the following required 36 points of coursework:
+Courses: MSDS students are required to satisfy the following required 36 credits of coursework:

-Probability and Statistics for Data Science, DS-GA 1002, 3 points
+Probability and Statistics for Data Science, DS-GA 1002, 3 credits

-Machine Learning and Computational Statistics, DS-GA 1003, 3 points
+Machine Learning and Computational Statistics, DS-GA 1003, 3 credits

 General Electives, 18 points